-KnowYourStuffNZ came into being when it emerged that new psychoactive chemicals and adulterated substances were being sold as more well-known and trusted recreational drugs.
+KnowYourStuffNZ came into being in 2015 when it emerged that new psychoactive chemicals and adulterated substances were being sold as more well-known and trusted recreational drugs.
 In many cases, these more dangerous substances led to difficult and harmful experiences.
 Medics at events along with other community members agreed that it was only a matter of time before someone died.

 We got together to discuss answers.
 The options included: